abilandz/PH8124/Lecture_8/Lecture_8.md

 ... code line 8 ...
 ... code line 9 ...
 ```
-How for instance would you comment out the code in the lines 2 to 8, and execute only the code in the lines 1 and 9?
+How for instance we would comment out the code in the lines 2 to 8, and execute only the code in the lines 1 and 9?
 This can be achieved in the following way:
 ```bash
 ... code line 1 ...
 : <<'HERE-DOC'
 ... code line 2 ...
 ... code line 3 ...